syncfusion-content/wpf-docs/wpf/Testing/uft.md

 </td>
 </tr>
 </table>

 ## Installation
 The following procedure illustrates how to install Essential Test Studio:

-Double-click the Syncfusion Essential Test Studio Setup file.
+1.Double-click the Syncfusion Essential Test Studio Setup file.

 N>
 Setup - Syncfusion Essential QuickTest Professional dialog box opens.

 ![](uft_images/uft_img1.png)

-*Setup - Essential QuickTest Professional Welcome screen* Click Next.
+2.Click Next.
 The User Information dialog box opens.

 ![](uft_images/uft_img2.png)

-*User Information screen*
-Enter the User Name, Organization and Unlock Key in the corresponding text boxes provided.
+3.Enter the User Name, Organization and Unlock Key in the corresponding text boxes provided.
-Click Next.
+4.Click Next.

 N>
 The unlock key is validated.

-Select the installation folder dialog box opens.
+5.Select the installation folder dialog box opens.

 ![](uft_images/uft_img3.png)

-*Select the installation folder*
-To install in the default location, click Next.
+6.To install in the default location, click Next.

 N>
 You can also browse to choose a location by clicking Browse.

-Installation type dialog box opens.
+7.Installation type dialog box opens.

 ![](uft_images/uft_img4.png)

-*Installation type*
-Choose from the options listed.
+8.Choose from the options listed.
 For example, to install the complete setup, click Complete.
-Click Next.
+9.Click Next.
 The Ready to Install dialog box opens.

 ![](uft_images/uft_img5.png)

-*Ready to install screen*
-Click Install to continue with the installation.
+10.Click Install to continue with the installation.

 ## Enabling add-on support in UFT
 You have to installed WPF Add-in while installing UFT by choosing below option.